sassoftware/viya4-iac-azure/docs/user/TerraformAzureAuthentication.md

 | client_id | your app_id when using a Service Principal | string | "" |
 | client_secret | your client secret when using a Service Principal| string | "" |

-See <./AzureHelpTopics.md> for more Information on how to retrieve those values.
+See [Azure Help Topics](./AzureHelpTopics.md) for more Information on how to retrieve those values.

 ## Using a Managed Identity to authenticate with Terraform